 - We want GreenSquare customers to benefit from opportunities and resources in their community.
-By supporting local initiatives we hope to attract further investment into our neighbourhoods In particular we aim to encourage projects that promote financial security, opportunities for young people and community development.
+By supporting local initiatives, we hope to attract further investment into our neighbourhoods.
+In particular, we aim to encourage projects that promote financial security, opportunities for young people, wellbeing and community development.

-- We would like customers to feel that they have a say in what happens in their community and to support this we encourage resident-led initiatives and the development of active neighbourhoods.
+- We would like customers to know that they have a say in what happens in their community and to support this we encourage resident-led initiatives.

 - We think it is important that we build good links and partnerships with organisations working in the same communities.
-By pooling our resources and expertise with others we hope to increase the impact of our involvement and help secure continuing provision of services
+By pooling our resources and expertise with others we hope to increase the impact of our involvement and help secure the continuing provision of services.

 What is our approach to community investment?

-- Where possible we support locally based community organisations or initiatives whose work benefits GreenSquare customers and neighbourhoods.
-We hope to contribute to longer term provision by helping to strengthen their capacity
+- Where possible we support locally-based community organisations or initiatives whose work benefits GreenSquare customers and neighbourhoods.
+We hope to contribute to the longer-term provision by helping to strengthen their capacity

 - We recognise that our core focus is the provision of homes.
-We would rather support the work of existing providers in, for example, employment, advice and youth work than provide these services ourselves.
+We would rather support existing providers in, for example, employment, advice and youth work than provide these services ourselves.

 - We carry out annual impact assessment reviews of key projects to help us evaluate the difference made by our investment and decide future investments.

 How do we support community investment and development?